Clarahhly/MyCDC_bot/README.md

 # CDC Bot for Booking Driving Lessons

 A little project I did for fun.
 This project automates the process of booking practical driving lessons on the Singapore CDC (ComfortDelGro Driving Centre) website.
-The bot uses Selenium, solves CAPTCHA challenges, and selects available sessions based on user-defined preferences for time and day.
+The bot uses Selenium, solves CAPTCHA challenges, and selects available sessions based on user-defined preferences for time and day. <br>
+The bot can only reserve the slot for you.
+Reserved slots will only be held for 30 minutes.
+So keep a look out! (or you can connect it to a telebot to inform you when a slot is reserved)

 ## Prerequisites